arrow_backBack to homemenu_bookDocumentation

 Broadcasts

-Wapitick broadcasts work best when they are coordinated with templates, labels, suppression rules, and shared inbox handling so the team can move from outreach to follow-up without losing context.
+Wapitick broadcasts are designed to be coordinated with templates, labels, suppression rules, and inbox handling, so the team can move from outreach to follow-up without losing context.
+The campaign screen shows you who was targeted, who was excluded, and what state the campaign is in, so nobody is guessing.

 Documentation